 The adult (or teen!) who leads others in faith is called a “catechist.”
 In Catechesis of the Good Shepherd, the catechist participates in an adult formation course to learn the method.

+You can find Adult Formation Courses at the CGS USA website.
 The adult catechist learns how to:

 - proclaim the scriptures,